 If you are a newcomer from another country, you may need to show proof of health insurance during the visa application process.
 In our article about the French healthcare system, we explain how to ensure that you are covered when you move:

-- or through an international health insurance company, such as Allianz Care or Cigna Global
+- if you are not covered by a public or home-country scheme, or your visa category requires private cover, through an international health insurance company such as Feather, Allianz Care, APRIL International, or Cigna Global

 Summary of who can access public health insurance